Meloneneis/meloneneis.github.io/_posts/2023-11-29-DL-in-the-Science-blog-post.md

   - Protein Structure
   - Bioinformatics
 ---
-# Evolutionary-scale Prediction of Atomic Level Protein Structure with a Language Model
+# Learning Amino Acid Properties via a Language Model for Protein Folding

+## AlphaFold2: 60-years long challenge solved

+If you are a machine learning enthusiast like me, then you probably have heard about AlphaFold2.
+When DeepMind - the team behind AlphaFold2 - first published their work, it made headlines all around the globe.
+Deservedly so, since it provided a solution to a 60-years old grand challenge in biology, namely Protein Folding.

+So what was all the craze about, and why is this such a huge thing?
+To understand this, we have to dive deeper into the challenging task of Protein Folding.

-## Introduction to Prediction of Protein Structures
+## Protein Folding

-Proteins provide many essential function in organisms (provide some good examples).
-Proteins comprises of 20 different types of amino acids linked together
+Proteins are essential for the functioning of living organism(provide some good examples).
+They comprise of 20 different types of amino acids linked together
 - these amino acids chains are folded leading to a specific shape
 - not the amino acid chain but the shapes will give insight on the specific functions of that protein (provide some use cases for predicting protein structures)
 - since the discovery around 50 years ago that the structure can be completely inferred by only the amino acid sequence,